 No matter, when supervised visitation takes place, the problem from courts and the parties can be how to have this visitation take place?
 Also, who pays for the supervised visitation?
 These are issues that can be problematic as it relates to supervised visitation.

-The reality is that the exact way this can take place my vary by jurisdiction and locality.
+The reality is that the exact way this can take place may vary by jurisdiction and locality.
 Thus, it’s important to speak to an attorney in your jurisdiction about how it might work in a specific place.

 In other cases, the court may allow a private party to supervise visitation.
-Private parties can sometimes be specifically designed friends or family members who the judge or the court trusts.
+Private parties can sometimes be specifically designed by friends or family members who the judge or the court trusts.
 In these cases, the visitation is again doesn’t result in a financial cost to the parent.
 The visitation can also allow for a parent to take children out to recreational places where the visitation can be more informal.
 On the other hand, the other parent (who isn’t supervised) can sometimes have a concern about well the visits are actually being supervised.

 Another option that can be utilized is through private parties or agencies who supervise visits for a fee.
-In many places, there can be former family services workers, counselors or therapists who will supervise visits and report back to the court.
+In many places, there can be former family services workers, counselors, or therapists who will supervise visits and report back to the court.
 In these cases, there is a fee for the supervised visits.
 The children can oftentimes be taken to recreational locations where the visits can be more informal than a courthouse, but sometimes this is not the case.
-The pro to this approach, some may argue, is that it’s less formal than at a courthouse, but more formal than a friend or family member.
-On there other hand, these types of visits can be quite expensive.
+The pro to this approach, some may argue, is that it’s less formal than at a courthouse but more formal than a friend or family member.
+On the other hand, these types of visits can be quite expensive.